Alert Monitors

 --triggers "[\"QWxlcnRUcmlnZ2VyOjQyYmM2MDY5LTE5YTktNDE1MS04ZjAwLTQ4ZWExN2E3MzZjMQ==\"]"

-To create an alert monitor for an instance, you will need to query alertTriggers and select which types of triggers should result in an alert:
+To create an alert monitor for an instance, query for alertTriggers and select which types of triggers should result in an alert:

 query listTriggers {